ESSENTIALS OF DIAGNOSIS

 Symptomatic patients who have PSC often present with signs and symptoms of chronic biliary obstruction, right upper quadrant abdominal pain, pruritus, jaundice, and acute cholangitis.
 Fatigue and pruritus are common features at presentation.

 Liver tests usually demonstrate a cholestatic pattern, with serum alkaline phosphatase disproportionately elevated to levels 4–10 times normal and serum aminotransferase that is usually 300 IU/L or less.
 Serum albumin and globulin levels are usually normal except in patients with advanced disease.
-As noted later, in the discussion of differential diagnosis, the presence of positive tests for antinuclear antibodies or smooth muscle antibodies, or both, should raise the suspicion ...
+As noted later, in the discussion of differential diagnosis, the presence of positive tests for antinuclear antibodies or smooth muscle antibodies, or ...